brez/bdd-codetest/README.markdown

     # Not Yet Implemented
     # ./spec/helpers/features_helper_spec.rb:14

     Finished in 0.15682 seconds
     6 examples, 0 failures, 1 pending

-Seem it's better now we just have 1 pending.
+Look it better now, we just have 1 pending.
 We have it by Rspec auto create spec/helpers/features_helper_spec.rb file when we create fetures controller.
-Pass it just by delete or comment out the line: pending "add some examples to (or delete) #{__FILE__}"
+Pass it just by delete or comment out the line:
+    pending "add some examples to (or delete) #{__FILE__}"

 run again:
     $ rake spec